hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 .. note::

-    We assume that there are no margin constraints, no transaction costs and a frictionless, continuous-time setting.
+    The authors assumed that there are no margin constraints, no transaction costs and there is a frictionless, continuous-time setting.

 The evolution of wealth which determines the budget constraints is written as,